play icon for videos

 See Qual-Quant Correlation

-Watch how Intelligent Column correlates qualitative feedback themes with quantitative test scores—revealing WHY confidence increased and WHO benefited most from program interventions.
+How Intelligent Column correlates qualitative feedback themes with quantitative test scores—revealing WHY confidence increased and WHO benefited most.

 From Months of Manual Work to Minutes of Insight

-These aren't mockups or prototypes.
-These are actual reports generated by Sopact Sense users—showing the exact workflow you'll use to transform your survey data into decision-grade evidence.
+These aren't mockups.
+These are actual reports generated by Sopact Sense users—showing the exact workflow you'll use.

 Clean Data Collection AI-Powered Analysis Live Shareable Links No Manual Coding Real-Time Updates Designer Quality